Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 Phase-based treatment model

 The ISSTD Guidelines for Treating Dissociative Identity Disorder in Adults outline a phase-oriented model that remains the international clinical standard.
-Phases are not strictly sequential, movement is iterative and responsive to the client's window of tolerance.
-Medication may be used as an adjunct to address comorbid symptoms such as depression, anxiety, or sleep disturbance; it does not directly treat DID and is not a substitute for trauma-focused psychotherapy.
+Phases are not strictly sequential; movement is iterative and responsive to the client's window of tolerance.

 Phase 1Safety, stabilisation & symptom reduction